In this guide you will find:

 - We expect that you will be actively improving and updating your extension as necessary.
 Responding to bugs and feature requests will help your extension be successful.

 - If a user reports a bug or has an issue that is more in-depth than settings questions, we expect you to provide prompt support.
-This will be handled through desk.com, and if the need arises, you’ll be provided with an account.
+This will be handled through kustomer.com, and you will be provided with an account.